Family Meals Focus

 - Child and adolescent extreme obesity (BMI ≥ 120% of the 95th percentile): No change in adjusted values since 2011-2012.4

 Obese?
-Or just on the upside of normal?
+Or just above normal?

 - Child overweight: BMI plots at the 85th percentile or above, which is 1 standard deviation (SD) above the mean.